Share your expertise

 - grant permission for possible recording (slidecasts) and broadcast of their presentation;

-- participate in online speaker orientation;
+- participate in online speaker training;

 - assign ACRL first publication rights, as contributed papers will be published as part of the ACRL conference proceedings; and